open5e/open5e/source/monsters/legendary-creatures.rst

 legendary actions---outside its turn.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 A creature regains its spent legendary actions at the start of its turn.
-It can forgo using them, and it can't use them while incapacitated or otherwise unable to take actions.
+It can forgo using them, and it can't use them while :ref:`srd:incapacitated` or otherwise unable to take actions.
 If surprised, it can't use them until after its first turn in the combat.